MPL 25x10x5 / N38 - neodymium magnet

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.
+- Significant importance in the industry of new technologies – are used in HDD drives, electric motors, medical equipment and very modern machines.

 Disadvantages of neodymium magnets: